mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-data-set.md

 | Name | Description |
 | --- | --- |
-| [AdgDataSet](#adgdatasetstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the AdgDataSet class with the specified name.
+| [AdgDataSet](#adgdatasetstring)([String](https://docs.microsoft.com/en-us/dotnet/api/system.string)) | Initializes a new instance of the  class with the specified name.

 ### AdgDataSet([String](https://docs.microsoft.com/en-us/dotnet/api/system.string))

-Initializes a new instance of the AdgDataSet class with the specified name.
+Initializes a new instance of the  class with the specified name.

 ```cs
 AdgDataSet(String)